AnirudhMaiya/redesigned-octo-journey/README.md

   * For each of these 'N' causes, let p<sub>1</sub> ,p<sub>2</sub>, p<sub>3</sub> ,p<sub>4</sub>,.... p<sub>N</sub>  be the 	    Chance or Probability of that Cause causing a Disaster.
   * Let I<sub>1</sub>, I<sub>2</sub>, I<sub>3</sub>, I<sub>4</sub> ....
 I<sub>N</sub> be the Intensity of each of the causes since every cause has a different level of damage in different areas (e.g.  For areas along the river source, the probability of river causing floods is more and for other areas which are not near a river source it is negligible)
 * Let f be the rating disaster in each area. (higher the f value higher is the chance of flood disaster)
-* Basically p denotes chances and I denotes HOW MUCH ARE THE CHANCES feasible in that area<br>
+* Basically p denotes chances and I denotes HOW MUCH ARE THE CHANCES feasible in that area

 General Mathematical Model

 Cause 1:&emsp;     p<sub>1</sub>&emsp;&emsp;(chance or probability of this cause creating a water-borne disaster)

 Cause 2:&emsp;     p<sub>2</sub>&emsp;&emsp;(chance or probability of this cause creating a water-borne disaster)
-                  .

-                  .

-                  .
 Cause N:     p<sub>N</sub>

 -----------------